accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README-dockerhub.md

 ![container-screenshot][this-screenshot-container]

+### Remarks

+There is also a similar sibling image [accetto/debian-vnc-xfce-firefox-g3][accetto-dockerhub-debian-vnc-xfce-firefox-g3] based on [Debian][docker-debian].

 This is the **third generation** (G3) of my headless images.
 The **second generation** (G2) contains the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
 The **first generation** (G1) contains the GitHub repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

+The [Firefox][firefox] installed in the images based on `Ubuntu 22.04 LTS` is the current non-snap version from the Mozilla Team PPA.
+It's because the `Ubuntu 22.04 LTS` distribution contains only the `snap` version and the `snap` is currently not supported in Docker containers.

+### Getting help

 If you've found a problem or you just have a question, please check the [User guide][this-user-guide], [Issues][this-issues] and [Wiki][this-wiki] first.
 Please do not overlook the closed issues.